kbedford/Enabling-Netflow-in-Junos/README.md

 # Enabling NetFlow/IPFIX Export on Junos (inline jflow → Collector)

-In this lab I enabled inline jflow (NetFlow/IPFIX) on a Junos vMX router and exported flows to a Netflow collector (NorthStar Analytics `netflowd`).

 This post walks through:

 * The Junos configuration for inline jflow/IPFIX